Advancing in the Wastewater Operator Field

 To obtain Grade 4 Operator certification you will need at least three years of experience in a wastewater treatment facility that is level 4.
 Again, you sit for a class, and then you need to pass the Grade 4 exam to be eligible for Grade 4 certification.

-Grade 4 operator is usually in a senior role or serves as ORC.
+A Grade 4 operator is usually in a senior role or serves as ORC.
 This is a level that may include financial considerations such as purchasing equipment and supplies.
 You will be analyzing data and making process control changes.
 A management course is appropriate at this level.
 You will be supervising others and will deal with personnel issues.
-It is a good idea to learn team building and leadership skills as well
+It is a good idea to learn team building and leadership skills as well.

 These are the various levels of wastewater treatment and the requirements needed to join each grade.
 This is a general outline to describe how wastewater treatment facilities operate throughout the country.
 Your state may have different qualifications or requirements, so make sure to check with your state requirements before working towards the next certification.